 A COA will show the results for whatever the substance submitted was tested for, e.g. Salmonella, Heavy metals, etc. It does not prove a product is "Authentic".

 An HPLC test or a similar type of test is the only sure way to know for sure if a product is real and potent or just fake/weak, but most COA's do not contain any HPLC information as they only have the bare minimum of legal tests carried out.
-Just because a company has a COA does not mean it is real, and many Asian sellers, especially in China where most fake Tongkat seems to come from, will present a fake COA that is not possible to check because they issue it themselves and have someone who works for their company to sign or verify it.
+Just because a company has a COA does not mean it is real and many Asian sellers, especially in China where most fake Tongkat seems to come from, will present a fake COA that is not possible to check because they issue it themselves in house, and do not use independent testing.

 A TLC test or DNA test can also prove a product is at least partially real, for example, it could prove it contains eurycomanone, meaning it does contain real Tongkat Ali, but not how much.